 It is more difficult to clearly differentiate low muscle tone from hypermobile joints in young children.
 Assessing the youngest clients that cannot be interviewed and do not follow instructions carefully (or at all!) is a challenge.
 Many times we are forced to rely on observation and history as much as we use responses from direct interaction with a child.
 In truth, laxity and low tone often co-exist.
 Lax joints create overstretched or poorly aligned muscles that don’t contract effectively.
 Low muscle tone doesn’t support joints effectively to achieve and maintain stability, creating a risk for overstretching ligaments and injuring both tendons and joint capsules.
+Kids who start out able to speak intelligibly can fatigue by the end of a sentence.
 A vicious cycle ensues, creating more weakness, instability and more difficulties with motor control.

 Some children that are diagnosed with flaccid dysarthria, poor suck/swallow/breathe synchrony, phonological issues and poor respiratory control may be diagnosed later in life (sometimes decades later) as having Ehlers-Danlos Syndrome or generalized benign joint hypermobility syndrome.
-They often drop the final sounds in a word, or their voice fades away at the end of a sentence when they are younger.
+They often drop the final sounds in a word, or their voice fades away at the end of a sentence.
 These kids might avoid reading or speaking front of the class when older.
 This isn’t social anxiety or an attitude problem.
 They are struggling to achieve and maintain the carefully graded control needed for these speech skills.

 You may notice a breathy-ness to their voice that makes them sound more like their grandparents than their peers.
 Children that avoid running in sports like soccer or hockey aren’t always unable to continue because they are globally fatigued or in pain.
 Being unable to stabilize their trunk results in inefficient muscular recruitment and limited grading of breath.
 Ask any runner or singer and they will tell you what that means: game over.

 If your child is struggling with these issues and isn’t receiving speech therapy, now may be the time to explore it.
+A PROMPT-certified therapist may be especially helpful, as this specialized speech therapy treatment approach uses tactile and proprioceptive cues to learn the oral control needed for speech.
+Your PT or OT can help address the breath control strategies, but learning to use them in speech often requires coordinating this with the training of a speech language pathologist.
 You and your child may be relieved to learn that there is effective therapy out there!